The Snail Bait Experts

 Liphatech has over 35 years of experience developing slug and snail baits (molluscicides).
 We are specialists in developing bait carriers and optimizing bait formulations for palatability, weatherability (moisture resistance), density and uniform spread pattern.
 In our laboratories, we maintain a testing population of thousands of slugs and snails in order to test new “recipes” to improve acceptance and performance characteristics.

-Crop protection for Slug & Snail Markets
+Slug & Snail Markets

 Metarex® snail and slug bait is sold around the world, in different formulations tailored for different species, climates, crops and application methods.
 Our painstaking manufacturing process gradually hardens ingredients from select suppliers.
 This takes greater time and expense, but ensures a consistent product: a wide, even spread pattern, moisture resistance, and long field life.
 The weatherability, pellet uniformity, mold resistance, palatability, and efficacy of Metarex all contribute to its performance in “at-planting” and “blended-with-fertilizer” applications.
 Highly-visible pellets help assure proper coverage and prevent over application.
 Integrated Pest Management (IPM) practices incorporating Metarex at reduced rates (per label directions) have been shown to achieve effective control and reduce crop damage.